-ACTIVITY 2 MARY: THE MISSIONARY, EXPLORER AND DIPLOMAT I can share my developing views about values such as fairness and equality and love, caring, sharing and human rights.
-RME 2-02b l can discuss why people and events from a particular time in the past were important, placing them within a historical sequence.
+I can share my developing views about values such as fairness and equality and love, caring, sharing and human rights.
+RME 2-02b I can discuss why people and events from a particular time in the past were important, placing them within a historical sequence.
 SOC 2-06a I can gather and use information about forms of discrimination against people in societies and consider the impact this has on people's lives.
-SOC 2-16b David's wife Mary was born in Griquatown, in the Northern Cape province of modern-day South Africa before moving further north to Kuruman.
+SOC 2-16b David's wife Mary was born in Griguatown, in the Northern Cape province of modern-day South Africa, before moving further north to Kuruman.
 She was brought up there and was the eldest daughter of two well-known missionaries, Robert and Mary Moffat.
 Mary briefly moved to Cape Town to complete her teacher training before moving back to teach in a school in Kuruman.
-Mary met David and married, settling for a while in Kolobeng.
-Here she taught local children and did many domestic tasks like washing, scrubbing and milling maize for porridge.
+Mary met David and they got married, settling for a while in Kolobeng.
+There she taught local children, while also doing domestic work like washing, scrubbing, and milling maize for porridge.
 However, Mary was also the first white woman to cross the Kalalhari and to reach the Chobe river.
+Due to her ability

-She joined David on many expeditions (even while pregnant) to help with diplomatic matters due to her ability to speak Tswana and status as the daughter of Robert Moffat, who was well known and respected by local rulers.
+- to speak Tswana and her status as Robert Moffat's daughter, Mary joined David on many expeditions (even while pregnant) to help with diplomatic matters.
 Mary was key in helping David navigate these regions and negotiate with community groups, teaching local women and children.
-TASK A Use a sheet of A4 paper and split it into three columns.
-Discuss in small groups the following headings and draw pictures to illustrate your ideas.
+TASK A - Use a sheet of A4 paper and split it into three columns.
+Discuss in small groups the following headings and draw pictures to illustrate your ideas. - Livingstone Family at Lake Ngami. © David Livingstone Trust